 Two health law-related clinical experiences — one focusing on advocacy for the elderly and the other on mental health law — actively engage students with local lawyers and clients.

-Students may apply for funding from the Law School’s health law fellowship program to work with faculty, health lawyers and public health professionals in a variety of settings, such as the Centers for Disease Control and Prevention’s Public Health Law Program.
+Students may apply for funding from the Law School’s health law fellowship program to work with faculty, health lawyers and public health professionals in a variety of settings, such as the Centers for Disease Control and Prevention’s Public Health Law Program and the Food and Drug Administration.

 Health Law Contacts